Gabapentin and Oxycodone: Risks of Mixing Medications

 Safety Guidelines for Combining Gabapentin and Oxycodone

-• Monitor for Side Effects: Stay alert to adverse effects like extreme drowsiness, confusion, slow breathing, or unresponsiveness.
-Seek help if you notice these symptoms.
+• Watch for Warning Signs – Pay close attention to red flags such as extreme drowsiness, confusion, slowed breathing, or unresponsiveness.
+Seek emergency help if these appear

-• Use for Short-Term When Possible: Long-term use raises the risk of dependency and tolerance.
-Discuss long-term treatment plans with your doctor to find safer alternatives if possible.
+• Limit Long-Term Use – Extended use raises the likelihood of tolerance, dependence, and addiction.
+Discuss long-term plans with your doctor and explore safer alternatives when possible.

 Who Should Avoid This Combination?

-• People with respiratory issues such as asthma or COPD
+• People with breathing problems, including asthma or COPD

-• Those with a history of substance use disorder or opioid use disorder
+• Those with a personal history of substance misuse or opioid use disorder

-• Patients taking other central nervous system depressants
+• Patients are already using other CNS depressants

-If you fall into any of these categories, talk to your doctor before starting treatment.
-Safer alternatives may be available.
+If you fall into one of these categories, talk with your healthcare provider before starting treatment.
+Safer and equally effective alternatives may be available.

 There is strength in asking for help.
 Take that powerful step today.